calinux-py/TabModifier/readme.md

 ## Installation

 1. Download or clone this repository.
-2. Open Chrome or Edge and navigate to `chrome://extensions`.
+2. Open Chrome and navigate to `chrome://extensions`.
 3. Enable **Developer Mode**.
 4. Click **Load unpacked** and select the extension's folder.